grchld/rftg-scorer/README.md

 Installation
 ------------

-This application uses OpenCV library, so OpenCV Manager must me installed from Play Market or, alternatively, downloaded and installed from [this](http://opencv.org/) site.
+This application uses OpenCV library, so OpenCV Manager must be installed from Play Market or, alternatively, downloaded and installed from [this](http://opencv.org/) site.

 RftG-Scorer apk is [here](https://github.com/grchld/rftg-scorer/blob/release/RftG-Scorer.apk?raw=true).